 The Danish name for Copenhagen is København, and means "Merchants' Harbor."
 (You can find a history of the city here.)

 You can pick up the English-language weekly Copenhagen Post in most tourist-heavy areas downtown.
 CNN and several BBC channels are included in most cable packages.
 English-language programming appears on Danish channels all the time.
-It seems like there's almost always an episode of CSI, Friends, Frasier, or the Simpsons on somewhere.
+It seems like there's almost always an episode of Charmed, JAG, Friends, Scrubs, or the Simpsons on somewhere.
 American movies are played all over the city all the time, and most big blockbusters now open here the same day they open in the states.
 (Danish cinemas are very nice and at some theatres, depending on the day of the week and the screening time, you can order actual seats in advance priced according to location.
 And the concession stands sell beer!
 Good beer!
-On tap! -- But be sure to patronize only Nordisk Film cinemas!)
+On tap!)

 If you were fool enough to want to, you could sit in your Copenhagen apartment sipping Diet Pepsi, eating a Dominoes Pizza, and watching an American movie you rented at Blockbuster.